yoyomolinas/smart-product-recommender/README.md

 ![enter image description here](https://raw.githubusercontent.com/yoyomolinas/smart-product-recommender/master/assets/images/insider-logo.png)

-This project aims to solve the **cold start** problem for Insider customers, mainly e-commerce platforms and online retailer.
+This project aims to solve the **cold start** problem for Insider customers, mainly e-commerce platforms and online retailers.

 Cold start is a fundamental problem for recommender systems.
 Recommender engines suffer from being highly data driven decision makers, as healthy recommendations are not possible for new products with little or no historical data.